Manufacturing Dissent Since 1996

 Boyce Upholt

 Boyce Upholt is an award-winning freelance writer focused on the way we use and imagine the non-human world.
 He covers, among other subjects, public lands, exploration, biodiversity, foodways, infrastructure, and the cultural history of ”wilderness.”
 His work has appeared in The Atlantic, National Geographic, the Oxford American, and many other publications, and has been noted in the Best American Science and Nature series.
 Boyce won the 2019 award for investigative journalism from the James Beard Foundation.
-He is currently working on a book about the Mississippi River—a history of what’s been done to it and travelogue showing the results.
+He is most recent book is The Great River: The Making and Unmaking of the Mississippi (Norton, 2024).

 More with Boyce Upholt